lengfangbing/min/README.md

 * `.status`
 the response status, default set one of these (404, 200, 500) -- number
 * `.cookies`
-the response cookie -- Map
+the response cookie -- Cookie
 * `.redirect(url: string)`
 respond a status with 301(default), and set Location header in url. -- Function
 * `.render(path: string)`